openformatproj/propagator/README.md

 -   **Dependency Management**: Define dependencies between resources to create a clear and robust execution graph.
    -   **Topological Execution**: Resources are processed in a topologically sorted order, ensuring dependencies are met before a resource is built or updated.
    -   **Automatic Update Propagation**: The engine automatically detects if a dependency is newer than a target resource and triggers an update.
-   -   **Parallel Execution**: Automatically executes independent build/update tasks in parallel for significant speed improvements on multi-core systems.
+   -   **Parallel Execution**: The engine leverages Python's `concurrent.futures.ThreadPoolExecutor` to automatically execute independent build or update tasks in parallel.
+This can lead to significant speed improvements on multi-core systems.
+The degree of parallelism can be controlled via the `max_workers` parameter in the `run()` method.
    -   **Cyclic Dependency Detection**: Automatically detects and reports cyclic dependencies to prevent infinite loops.
    -   **Custom Build/Update Logic**: Provide your own Python functions for building and updating each resource, giving you full control over the process.
    -   **Error Handling**: Captures exceptions during execution and provides detailed error reports.
 Propagation can be configured to stop on first error or to collect all errors.